sandra-calvo/mimmitkoodaa-visualRecognition-Watson/README.md

 Now feel free to find you own images and add them to the different inject nodes to either classify the image, recognize the text in and image or detect faces.

 ## Step 5.
 Test your customized classifier
 Same way you imported the code in the previous step, copy the following text and import it in Node-RED.
-In this case use **NodeRED-CustomClassifier.txt**
+In this case use **mimmitkoodaa_customClassifier_flow.txt**

 We should have the next flow: